 Who says the green beans have to be served in a casserole?
 This Green Bean and Wild Rice Salad by Lisa Lotts is a lighter dish that’s just as delicious.
 Crunchy almonds, chewy cranberries, sun-dried tomatoes, tangy olives, and hearty wild rice provide an interesting mix of textures that will have you craving more!

 20. Lemon Herb Pasta Salad

 Source: Lemon Herb Pasta Salad

-This Lemon Herb Pasta Salad by Gretchen Caldwell is light and fresh, perfect for a course before dinner yet still satisfying enough to be a main course in itself.
-Mint, parsley, and lemon really brighten up the dish and compliment the zucchini and yellow squash really well.
+This Lemon Herb Pasta Salad by Gretchen Caldwell is light and fresh, perfect for a course before dinner yet still satisfying enough to be the main course in itself.
+Mint, parsley, and lemon brighten up the dish and complement the zucchini and yellow squash well.
 Pasta makes a lovely change from the usual green salad.

 22. Indonesian Gado Gado

 Change up your usual salad by serving this Indonesian Gado Gado by Anett Velsberg.
 The name means “mix mix” in Indonesian – it’s just a whole big mixed salad with veggies, beans, and tofu if you want.
 Topped with a delicious peanut dressing, you’ll think this salad is yum yum.

 23. Caesar Salad Nouveau